3D-mockups/harvester/README.md

    - `Install Harvester binaries only`: If you choose this option, additional setup is required after the first bootup.
 1. Choose the installation disk you want to install the Harvester cluster on and the data disk you want to store VM data on.
 By default, Harvester uses [GUID Partition Table (GPT)](https://en.wikipedia.org/wiki/GUID_Partition_Table) partitioning schema for both UEFI and BIOS.
 If you use the BIOS boot, then you will have the option to select [Master boot record (MBR)](https://en.wikipedia.org/wiki/Master_boot_record).
    ![iso-choose-disks.png](./docs/assets/iso-choose-disks.png )
-   - `Installation disk`: The disk to install the Harvester cluster on.
+   - `Installation disk`: The disk on which to install the Harvester cluster.
    - `Data disk`: The disk to store VM data on.
 Choosing a separate disk to store VM data is recommended.
    - `Persistent size`: If you only have one disk or use the same disk for both OS and VM data, you need to configure persistent partition size to store system packages and container images.
 The default and minimum persistent partition size is 150 GiB.
 You can specify a size like 200Gi or 153600Mi.
 1. Configure the `HostName` of the node.